 Review copyright Sue's DVD Reviews

-I was delighted to have learned that all the Quantum Leap episodes are available on DVD, sold by the five different seasons for which the series ran on television (originally in the USA, but also broadcast in the UK).
+I was delighted to learn that all the Quantum Leap episodes are available on DVD.
+They are sold by the five different seasons for which the series ran on television (originally in the USA, but also broadcast in the UK).

 We have managed to watch two or three episodes each month, and it has taken us nearly six months in all to see the fourth series.
-There were some excellent great episodes, including one where Sam becomes a chimp - it was very well done.
-We particularly enjoyed the an amazing finale to this series, when Sam leaps back into Al as a young man, caught up in a murder trial.
+There are some excellent great episodes, including one where Sam becomes a chimp.
+We thought that one very well done.
+We particularly enjoyed the amazing finale to this series, when Sam leaps back into Al as a young man, caught up in a murder trial.

 Definitely recommended.
 The UK rating is 15, probably due to some violence, bad language, and sexual references.
 Not intended for younger children.